fusionby2030/moxie/docs/source/predicting_profiles.rst

   * Clustering of predictions from latent space (see how the model is actually grouping profiles)
   * Layer by layer output of conv. and tranposed. blocks to see what features the model is deeming important

-4. Experiments
+3. Experiments

   * Rework Experiment class to be able to plot Te from given Ne for test set
   * Achieve a successful Beta run

-5. Data
+4. Data

+  * Psep
   * Make sure the machine parameters check out
+  * Convert pulse dict into HD5Y
   * Diagnostics?

 Models